patel-zeel/gptorch/README.md

-## Description
+## NSGP-Torch

-* Add PYPI_USERNAME and PYPI_PASSWORD to your secrets using GitHub GUI.
+### Plan

+* Each kernel is 1D
-* Manually change requirements.txt to your needs.
+* Multiply kernels to each other

+### Idea
+* Compute distance once and save it
-* Run `customize.py` to take care of the rest.
+* Update skgpytorch to use 1 std instead of 0.1
+* Do something about mean learning of gpytorch for comparison